-- a) If you have a complaint or are not satisfied with the service being received, first discuss it with your assigned staff person and/or their immediate supervisor. - b) If the problem is not resolved to your satisfaction, you should issue your grievance/complaint in writing. - c) A member of Kingsley House leadership will arrange a meeting within five (5) working days to include: the program participant and his/her representative (if requested); the staff person; and any other agency personnel or program participants involved. - d) The results of this meeting will be captured in meeting notes with appropriate action items listed, as a form of follow up. - e) If the program participant is dissatisfied with the results, he/she may appeal by forwarding a written statement to the Program Officer.
-The Program Officer will review the grievance/complaint and if needed, a meeting will be scheduled with the program participant and any other member of Kingsley House, as deemed necessary by the Program Officer. - f) If satisfaction still is not achieved, the participant may request an appointment in writing to meet with the Kingsley House Board of Directors. - g) If desired, the participant may include a representative of their choice at any time in the grievance process. - h) No program participant utilizing the grievance procedure will be retaliated against in any way.
+- a) If you have a complaint or are not satisfied with the service being received, first discuss it with your assigned staff person and/or their immediate supervisor.
+If this fails to satisfy you, please ask for an appointment to see the Director of Early Learning Services.
+If this fails, you may ask for an appointment to speak with the Program Officer of Early Learning Services. - b) If the problem is not resolved to your satisfaction, you can issue your grievance/complaint in writing. - c) The results of these meetings will be captured in meeting notes with appropriate action items listed, as a form of follow-up. - d) If satisfaction still is not achieved, the participant may request an appointment in writing to meet with the Kingsley House Board of Directors. - g) If desired, the participant may include a representative of their choice at any time in the grievance process. - h) No program participant utilizing the grievance procedure will be retaliated against in any way.